 Why This Matters:

-This substantial capital infusion and the subsequent debt reduction are arguably the most critical takeaways from this quarter, setting a strong foundation for future growth.
+This substantial capital infusion and the subsequent debt reduction are arguably the most critical takeaways from this quarter, setting a strong foundation for future growth and ensuring financial agility.

 Metric (Carpet Area in sq.ft.) | Q1 FY25 | Q2 FY25 | Q3 FY25 | Q4 FY25 | Q1 FY26 | Change QoQ (%) | Change YoY (%) |